matwilso/generative_models/gms/autoreg/README.md

 Even though this image is OOD, pixel24 doesn't see this.
 As long as pixel0-23 do their jobs, things will work out.

+If these ever seem confusing, just remember that the goal is to make sure you can never look at something that is generated after you.
+All design choices are to enforce that and to help it train better.
+If you have these constraints, then you can think how you would have designed it in the first place.

+There is some quote about this guy at a EE conference who showed a circuit design.
+Nobody could tell what it did.
+But then if the crowd was asked to design something that solved the same problem, they basically came up with the same choices.

+Who said this.

 ## MADE
 specific autoencoder idea